 Beat the eggs.

 Mix eggs, creamed corn, sugar, evaporated milk together.
-(Optional add chapped chives)
+(Optional add chopped chives)

 Mix flour in well.